Smallworld Cable

 Smallworld Fibre (previously Smallworld Cable, Wightcable North and OMNE) was a British telecommunications company based in Irvine, North Ayrshire.
-The coverage area was Irvine, Dreghorn, Troon, and Kilmarnock in the west of Scotland, and Carlisle, Lancaster and Morecambe in the north-west of England, serving over 40,000 homes.
+Their coverage area used to be Irvine, Dreghorn, Troon, and Kilmarnock in the west of Scotland, and Carlisle, Lancaster and Morecambe in the northwest of England, where they served over 40,000 homes.

-Smallworld provided broadband, telephone, and digital television services to residential customers from 2001 until 2014, when the company was acquired by Virgin Media.
+Smallworld provided broadband, telephone, and digital television services to residential customers from 2001 to 2014, when the company was acquired by Virgin Media.

 History

 The company was founded in the summer of 2001 as Omne Communications by former employees of BT and NTL.
 Their television service launched in December after being granted a local delivery service licence by the ITC.

 In May 2002, Omne Communications entered administration.
 On 1 February 2003, it was announced that CLS Holdings, owners of WightCable, had acquired a 76% stake in the company for £4.1 million, saving it from closure.
 The company was rebranded later that year from Omne to WightCable North.

 In January 2006, WightCable North was sold by CLS Holdings, at a loss of £2.1 million, to Netfonics.
 In March 2007, WightCable North was rebranded as Smallworld Media.

 In December 2009, Smallworld Media rebranded itself as Smallworld Cable and introduced a new logo.
-On 18 December 2009, Smallworld announced that they had completed core network upgrades and planned to roll out faster 50Mbit/s DOCSIS 3.0 broadband across its cable network.
+On 18 December 2009, Smallworld announced that they had completed core network upgrades and planned to roll out faster 50 Mbit/s DOCSIS 3.0 broadband across its cable network.
 The company also confirmed they had connected the large village of Dreghorn to their network, increasing their customer base by around 1,200 homes.

 In early 2013, Smallworld Cable changed its name to Smallworld Fibre.

 On 3 February 2014, Smallworld Fibre was acquired by Virgin Media for an undisclosed fee.
 The deal saw Smallworld's network merged into Virgin Media's during 2014.
 In December 2014, Virgin Media axed the Smallworld Fibre brand and switched all viewers to the Virgin Media network.